sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 range of event processing possibilities).
 Other fields, including *epoch*, *duration*, *urevent*, are also recognized by EEGLAB (they are created automatically during extracting of epochs, rejecting data, or storing event data).
-User-defined fields can have any other name that is relevant to the data (for example, *position* in the example above).
+User-defined fields can have any other name relevant to the data (for example, *position* in the example above).
 A short description of recognized event fields is given below.
-Further information can be found in the event scripting tutorial.
+Further information may be found in the event scripting tutorial.

--   <u>type</u> - specifies the type of the event.
+-   <u>type</u> - specifies the type of event.
 For example, 'square' in the example above is a stimulus type, 'rt' is a subject button-press (i.e., reaction-time) event, etc...
 In continuous datasets, EEGLAB may add events of type 'boundary' to specify data boundaries (breaks in the continuous data).
 -   <u>latency</u> - contains event latencies.
 The latency information
-    is displayed in seconds for continuous data, or in milliseconds relative to the epoch's time-locking event for epoched data.
+    is displayed in seconds for continuous data or in milliseconds relative to the epoch's time-locking event for epoched data.
 As we will see in the event scripting section, the latency information is stored internally in data samples.
 These may be fractional samples